MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-behind-the-scenes.md

 ### AppData operations on Windows 10, version 1903 and later

 All newly created files and folders in the user's AppData folder (e.g., *C:\Users\user_name\AppData*) are written to a private per-user, per-app location but merged at runtime to appear in the real AppData location.
 This allows some degree of state separation for artifacts that are only used by the application itself, and this enables the system to clean up those files when the application is uninstalled.
-Modifications to existing files under the user's AppData folder is allowed to prevent a higher degree of compatibility and interactivity between applications and the OS.
+Modifications to existing files under the user's AppData folder is allowed to provide a higher degree of compatibility and interactivity between applications and the OS.
 This reduces filesystem “rot” because the OS is aware of every file or directory change made by an application.
 State separation also allows packaged desktop applications to pick up where a non-packaged version of the same application left off.
 Note that the OS does not support a virtual file system (VFS) folder for the user's AppData folder.

 ### AppData operations on Windows 10, version 1809 and earlier